EdbMails EDB Recovery and Migration software

 EdbMails software installation

-• Launch the EdbMails application and log in with your email ID and password.
-If you're not registered, click on ‘Start Your Free Trial’ to begin.
+• Launch the EdbMail application and log in using your registered email address and password.
+If you don’t have an account, click ‘Start Your Free Trial’ to begin using EdbMails instantly without registration.

 Login to EdbMails application